luchoamador/tutorials/README.md

 A small tutorial on downloading species range maps from IUCN.
 This is a very small tutorial to access the International Union for Conservation of Nature (IUCN) range maps of species directly from the IUCN Red List of Threatened Species portal https://www.iucnredlist.org.

 Tutorial_BEAST_LA:
+This tutorial was prepared in Spanish using Microsoft Windows as an operative system.
+The tutorial starts on how to download BEAST2 and finishes obtaining a maximum clade credibility tree visualized in Figtree.